misiektoja/lastfm_monitor/docs/configuration.md

 ### When One Channel Fails

 Email and webhook alerts are delivered independently, and the tool tracks which one arrived.
-If an error alert reaches the webhook but the mail server rejects the message, the next check sends the email again and leaves the webhook alone, so a failed channel is retried without delivering the same alert twice.
+If an error alert reaches the webhook but the mail server rejects the message, a later check sends the email again and leaves the webhook alone, so a failed channel is retried without delivering the same alert twice.
+The retry waits 5 minutes at first and twice the previous wait after each further failure, up to an hour, so a mail server that is down is not dialled on every check.

 ## Storing Secrets